Subscribe to Pro or Enterprise plans to unlock this feature.

-This statistic highlights Boeing’s Backlog Orders by Segment from Q1 2016 to Q1 2021, split across Commercial Airplanes, Defense, Space and Security, Global Services, Unallocated items, eliminations, and others.
+This chart shows Boeing’s Backlog Orders by Segment, split across Commercial Airplanes, Defense, Space and Security and Global Services segments.

 The Boeing Company is a leading aerospace company around the globe.
 It is an American multinational corporation that designs, manufactures, and sells airplanes, rotorcraft, rockets, satellites, telecommunications equipment, and missiles around the globe.
 In addition, the organization offers leasing and product support Services.